Consistent Signal Reconstruction from Streaming Multivariate Time Series: Consistency

-To the best of our knowledge, and as stated in the \hyperref[sec:introduction]{Introduction}, the problem of reconstructing a quantized time series using consistent signal estimates has only been addressed when all samples are available in advance.
-Notice that in that scenario, the signal estimate and the signal reconstruction coincide because only one signal estimate is needed.
-However, in this work, we explicitly account for the sequential nature of the acquisition system, so it is conceptually more challenging since we cannot achieve a consistent reconstruction with just a consistent signal estimate but with a sequence of them, subject to \eqref{eq:consistent_reconstruction}, instead.
-This is a noticeable difference with respect to previously discussed (offline) consistent signal reconstruction methods, where consistency entails a profitable error-rate decay from an implementation viewpoint ~\cite{thao1994deterministic,thao1994reduction,beferull2003efficient,jovanovic2006oversampled}.
-These facts open the question of whether a method for zero-delay consistent signal reconstructions has the corresponding effects in the reconstruction error-rate decay behavior.

-We anticipate a positive answer to the posed question, but before presenting such an outcome, we introduce our zero-delay consistent signal reconstruction methods.
+Given this, notice that the core difference between the offline consistent signal reconstruction methods discussed in Sec. \ref{sec:introduction} and our approach lies in the fact that we explicitly account for the sequential nature of the acquisition system.
+This is conceptually more challenging than assuming that all data samples are available in advance since in the sequential case we cannot achieve a consistent signal reconstruction with just a single consistent signal estimate, but with a sequence of them, subject to \eqref{eq:consistent_reconstruction}, instead.
+This significant difference opens the question of whether a method for zero-delay consistent signal reconstruction has the corresponding benefits in the reconstruction error-rate decay behavior as the offline consistent ones have ~\cite{thao1994deterministic,thao1994reduction,beferull2003efficient,jovanovic2006oversampled}.
+We anticipate a positive answer to the posed question, but before presenting such an outcome, we introduce our zero-delay consistent signal reconstruction approach in detail.